toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

 ## Promotions

-- Eirika can now choose to promote to Ranger in addition to her Great Lord class
+- Eirika is now a Mage!
+Her Lord class can use Anima and Dark.
+Her promoted class, Matriarch, can use Light and Staff.
+Essentially, her Matriarch class can use all 4 "magic" ranks!
-  - Add Eirika's palette (as much as I could) to Ranger
+  - Her max stats in Matriarch is the same as her previous Great Lord class.
-  - **EXPLANATION:** Nothing here, just for fun and giggles.
-I have always liked it when main Lords are in a class that isn't unique to them.
+  - Her seconadry promotion branch is a Mage Knight, if you want her to have more mobility
 - Ephraim can now choose to promote to Wight in addition to her Great Lord class
   - Add Ephraim's palette (as much as I could) to Wight
   - **EXPLANATION:** Again, fun and giggles.
 Wight has +1 Max SPD and the ability to wield swords, but